leocoout/leocoout/README.md

 <h3> Hi there </h3>

-I am an iOS Engineer proficient in Swift, passionate about using technology to solve real-world problems, and experienced in building and maintaining complex software solutions as an individual contributor and as a Lead for large-scale iOS apps.
+I am an iOS Engineer proficient in Swift, currently working at TikTok, passionate about using technology to solve large-scale real-world problems, and experienced in building and maintaining complex software solutions as an individual contributor and as a Lead.
 Proven leadership and business strategy implementation from former engineering roles.

 C1 English for communication with cross-functional teams and mentor of more than 60 developers.